Barbuda People's Movement

-The Barbuda People's Movement is a centre-left Barbudan nationalist political party in Antigua and Barbuda active only on the island of Barbuda.
+The Barbuda People's Movement is a left-wing Barbudan nationalist political party in Antigua and Barbuda active only on the island of Barbuda.
 The party's symbol is the European fallow deer, national animal of Barbuda.
+The party seeks the secession of Barbuda from Antigua and Barbuda.
+The party is allied with the United Progressive Party.

 History

 The party first contested a general election in 1989, in which they won a single seat.
 They held the seat in the 1994 and 1999.
 In the 2004 elections the candidates of the BPM (Trevor Walker) and the Barbuda People's Movement for Change both won 400 votes.
 In a rerun of the election on 20 April Walker received 408 votes, whilst BPMC candidate Arthur Nibbs won only 394.
 The party retained the seat again in the 2009 elections.

 Barbuda’s secession request

 The government is taking the unprecedented step of presenting the matter to the Parliament after it received a letter from the Barbuda Council requesting that discussions commence on the separation of Barbuda from Antigua.

 In the letter dated 31 August 2020, Council Secretary Paul Nedd informed Cabinet Secretary Konata Lee that the Barbuda Council wished to secede from Antigua in order to determine a separate future for Barbuda and its people.